Book Review: The Card: A Van Stone Novel by Jim Devitt

 waylander -Amazon Verified Purchase

 The Card has all the wholesome elements that Americans (and most of the world) holds as high values: The spirit of adventure, the quest for answers to a mystery, the refusal to give up.
 Van Stone still lives deep in the heart of every human being and Devitt has skillfully resurrected what sometimes seems to be in danger of dying or maybe has already died in the advancing cultures of the world.
+I was taken back to my own adolescence when everything was new and full of life and wonder in each moment.
+As I read, I became more and more aware that these attributes are still alive in me.
+I wanted to go out and build a baseball diamond in the back yard, invite my sons and daughters, grandsons and granddaughters, friends and family and just play ball.

 The absence of obscenity and the lack of inappropriate attention to sexuality is a reminder that entertainment need not contain these features.
 I couldnt wait to pick up the book again each day and find out what would happen next.
 I want to live my life this way.